amrmoussa17/MyReads/README.md

 # MyReads Project
->This project is part of Udacity Professional web development Nano degree
+>This project is part of Udacity Advanced web development Nano degree

 ## Technologies used
 - React Framework